kamikaze0923/ChemBo/README.md

 * `rdkit_contrib` is an extension to rdkit that provides computation of a few molecular scores (for older versions of `rdkit`).
 * `baselines` contains wrappers for models we compare against.

+## Current work

+In the coming few weeks, we will try to clean up, refactor and further comment the code.

 ## Getting started